 Location, location, location!
-The suburb you buy in not only plays a role in your quality of life; it can have a major impact on your financial health.
-Property in a liveable suburb comes with the potential for gains in equity, so it pays to consider a few key factors that determine what makes a good suburb.
+Whether you’re buying or building, the suburb you end up living in not only plays a role in your quality of life; it can have a major impact on your financial health.
+Property in a liveable suburb comes with the potential for gains in equity, so it pays to consider how to choose a good builder and a few key factors, which determine what makes a good suburb.
 Living in New South Wales, we are lucky to be spoilt for choice in terms of where to settle down.
 Read on to find out the most common indicators of a liveable suburb according to the Domain Liveable Sydney Study (2016), how some master-planned communities are built around these factors, and consider which are most important to you.

 Whether you’re raising a family or looking for an investment property, living close to education is important.
 A suburb with high liveability is in close proximity to quality child care through to university; bonus points if it’s zoned for a well-regarded public school.